 Recent research now suggests that the oxidation product of alcohol, acetaldehyde, may be responsible for cancer and other health problems related to alcohol consumption.
 Acetaldehyde is toxic to tissues and may produce genetic mutations by damaging DNA.

 Normally, alcohol is metabolized in the liver to carbon dioxide and water via several enzymatic steps.
-However, some people lack the gene that is responsible for the production of the enzyme, aldehyde dehydrogenase (ALDH), which is helps breakdown acetaldehyde.
-For those who lack this enzyme, drinking alcohol may not only be unpleasant, but may have long-term health consequences.
+However, some people lack the gene that is responsible for the production of the enzyme, aldehyde dehydrogenase (ALDH), which helps break down acetaldehyde.
+For those who lack this enzyme, drinking alcohol may not only be unpleasant but may have long-term health consequences.
 Chronic drinkers and people who over imbibe at one time may also wind up with a level of acetaldehyde in their body that may not be metabolized fast enough to prevent damage.

 Because acetaldehyde is such a potent toxin to the body, it would seem prudent to drink some high quality barley grass juice known to contain 2"-O-GIV before, during and even after that next alcoholic drink.

 1. S. Nakajima, Y. Hagiwara, H. Hagiwara, and T. Shibamoto.
 Effect of the antioxidant 2"-O-Glycosylisovitexin from young green barley leaves on acetaldehyde formation in beer stored at 50 degrees C for 90 days, 1998, Journal of Agriculture and Food Chemistry Vol. 46 (4), 1529-1531.